gael-vanderlee/whai/README.md

 ### How is this different from ChatGPT in a browser?

 whai is integrated into your terminal with full context awareness.
-It sees your command history, can execute commands for you, and maintains state across a session.
+It sees your command history and can execute commands for you with your explicit approval.

 ### Does it send my terminal history to the LLM?